 I also agree it’s likely there are causes that you guys won’t rate as high priority but make sense for job seekers.

 Holden: It’s also possible that all I’m saying is I just think the meaningfulness of the distinctions between causes that we think are good and uncrowded versus causes we think are good and crowded are probably not enough to dwarf the importance of your degree of personal fit.
 I would definitely say that a GiveWell recommended cause is something that I think is a good cause to work in if you can, but I would be more hesitant to say that a GiveWell non-recommended cause is a bad cause to work in.
 Also, because we have to make a short list, there’s only so many things that we can look into.

-Ben: While doing research for the Open Philanthropy Project, have you come across any avenues that might look promising for job seekers but you haven’t prioritised as philanthropists?
+Ben: While doing research for Open Philanthropy, have you come across any avenues that might look promising for job seekers but you haven’t prioritised as philanthropists?